Meet the Practitioners at Northwest Memory Center

 Ian R. Luepker, N.D., DHANP

 Ian is a naturopathic physician committed to patient and family-centered care that optimizes quality of life by anticipating, preventing and treating suffering.
-Dr. Luepker takes a whole-person, individualized and systems approach to working with cognitive
+Dr. Luepker takes a whole-person, individualized and systems approach to working with cognitive impairment and dementia.

 He graduated from the National University of Natural Medicine in 2002 and has extensive experience working in the field of mental health.
 He has cultivated a special interest in geriatric medicine and dementia using functional medicine to assess and treat cognitive impairment while emphasizing diet and lifestyle.